US judge halts Texas executions over drug supplier information

-AUSTIN, Texas (Reuters) - A U.S. federal judge has temporarily suspended the execution of two inmates planned for this month in Texas, saying the state has hidden information about the supplier of the drug to be used in the lethal injections.
+AUSTIN, Texas, April 2 (Reuters) - A U.S. federal judge has temporarily suspended the execution of two inmates planned for this month in Texas, saying the state has hidden information about the supplier of the drug to be used in the lethal injections.

 “The court stays plaintiffs’ scheduled executions until the information identified is produced,” U.S. District Judge Vanessa Gilmore wrote in Houston in a temporary injunction issued on Wednesday.